 Being in a relationship can be a wonderful feeling, but do you know how your relationship is doing.
 There are many instances where couples believe they are having the time of their life, but somehow cannot answer serious questions.

 So is your relationship working out?
 Will your relationship last?
 Or how to check it is going the right way?
 If you have these questions or want to test your emotional connection, you are in the right place.
-We at LiveTray have done hours of research and consulted experts on how you can check your relationship and keep it going for long.
+We have done hours of research and consulted experts on how you can check your relationship and keep it going for long.
 To understand your relationship science in-depth, We advise you to check the devotion system program.

 So without further ado, here is the list of eight questions that will help you determine how strong your relationship is.

 - Are you open with your partner and share each other’s feelings?

 With relationships, you always have to step forward.
 It is not just that you take things for granted, but you have to look forward to moments to express yourself.
 According to experts, many relationships fail to reach their end goal because partners fail to share their thoughts and feelings.

 When you become open with your partner, it helps your partner to relate more with you.
 The other party sees that you want them to feel for your desires, interests, and values, which undoubtedly helps maintain a healthy relationship.
 Relying on each other or being close is a good sign that you understand each other.
 This process enables you to stay positive and develop positive emotions that fuel love and trust in your relationship.